Menu

 Alicia Herrera

-I am California born and raised but ventured from the nest to attend Knox College in Illinois where I first discovered my passion for bird conservation at the school’s Green Oaks Biological Field Station.
-Once back in California, I joined (then) PRBO Conservation Science as an intern on the Clear Creek Floodway Restoration Songbird Monitoring Project in Redding, CA. I was lucky enough to participate in avian field research in Australia, Mexico, and Central America, but soon found myself back in the North State as the project leader for the Clear Creek project training and supervising seasonal crews on songbird nest monitoring, territory mapping, point counting, and bird banding.
-With the creation of Point Blue’s Working Landscape Program in 2011, I transitioned into the first Partner Biologist position and currently work out of the NRCS Redding field office.
+I joined (then) PRBO Conservation Science in 2005 as an intern on the Clear Creek Floodway Restoration Songbird Monitoring Project in Redding, CA. I was lucky enough to participate in avian field research in Australia, Mexico, and Central America, but soon found myself back in the North State as the project leader for the Clear Creek project training and supervising seasonal crews on songbird nest monitoring, territory mapping, point counting, and bird banding.
+With the creation of Point Blue’s Working Lands Program in 2011, I joined as a Partner Biologist and transitioned to the Program Director in 2023.